SkykekDevs/skykek-engine/docs/spec.md

  Take the following rule:

-    $.m(a, b: true) = 300
+    $.M(a, b: true) = 300

- It says that if the method named `m` is called on this object with 2 other parameters, and if the last parameter is equal to `true`, then we return `300`.
+ It says that if the method named `M` is called on this object with 2 other parameters, and if the last parameter is equal to `true`, then we return `300`.

 ### Methods